• Skip to primary navigation

 Do I have to use milk to make Porridge?

 You can make porridge with water, milk or a blend of the two.
-Any variety of milk will work in this porridge, dairy free nut or grain milks are ideal if you're trying to cut back on dairy.
+Any variety of milk will work in this porridge, whole milk or skimmed, dairy free, almond milk or nut milks are ideal if you're trying to cut back on dairy.

 Variations and Suggestions